Book review: Digging Bath Stone

 These days Hartham Park is operated by Lovell Stone Group, whose new drive-in entrance to the mine is named the Pollard Shaft in memory of David.

-He explains in a preface what sparked that fascination: “In April 1958, I began an apprenticeship at Swindon locomotive works.
+David explains in a preface what sparked his fascination: “In April 1958, I began an apprenticeship at Swindon locomotive works.
 On weekends, when I returned home to Bristol by train, when passing through Corsham at speed, a wharf with two vintage cranes and the trackbed of a narrow gauge tramway could be glimpsed on the Down side.
 At home an old motoring map showed a mineral tramway heading south from the wharf.
 One Saturday in 1960, I set out [on a bicycle] to follow the route and eventually got to the then abandoned Park Lane Quarry where I ventured down the slope shaft to the limit of the light.
 Further discoveries followed: Sumsion’s Monks Park Quarry and Elm Park Quarry in 1964, and Clift Quarry in 1966.
 It was all very puzzling but a paper by Roger Tucker in Industrial Archaeology Review provided some facts and whetted my appetite to know more.”